President Trump must be removed from office. He ginned up the insurrection and violence at the US Capitol. [editorial]

 Smucker cannot be surprised at the mayhem and violence that his words and the words of his Republican colleagues prompted.

 There have been so few profiles of courage among Republican leaders, but chief among them has been Utah Sen. Mitt Romney, whose integrity and bravery earned him vicious harassment from Trump supporters as he made his way from Salt Lake City to Washington, D.C., on Tuesday.
-Romney was the lone Republican senator who voted to impeach Trump last February.
+Romney was the lone Republican senator who voted to convict and remove Trump last February after his impeachment.
 And he rightly castigated Trump for causing Wednesday’s insurrection, and said that anyone who continued to support Trump’s “dangerous gambit by objecting to the results of a legitimate, democratic election will forever be seen as being complicit in an unprecedented attack against our democracy.”

 Among the other Republicans who have acted with courage: U.S. Rep. Adam Kinzinger of Illinois, who characterized the scenes at the Capitol as a “coup attempt”; and Pennsylvania’s own Sen. Pat Toomey, who stood up to GOP efforts to subvert the election, and tweeted Wednesday that the riots at the Capitol were “an absolute disgrace.”
 We thank them for their patriotism and for their fidelity to the Constitution.